pingcap/docs-cn/grafana-tikv-dashboard.md

 ### Errors

 - Critical error: The number of critical errors
-- Server is busy: Indicates occurrences of events that make the TiKV instance unavailable temporarily, such as Write Stall, Channel Full, and so on.
+- Server is busy: Indicates occurrences of events that make the TiKV instance unavailable temporarily, such as Write Stall, and Channel Full.
 It should be `0` in normal case.
 - Server report failures: The number of error messages reported by server.
 It should be `0` in normal case.
 - Raftstore error: The number of Raftstore errors per type on each TiKV instance
 - Scheduler error: The number of scheduler errors per type on each TiKV instance